I’m interested in becoming accredited

 - identified as persons of interest to police and law enforcement agencies

-- subject to criticism, discipline, disqualification or removal by a professional or regulatory body, including the Office of the Australian Information Commissioner or equivalent State/Territory authority, or Court.
+- subject to criticism, discipline, disqualification or removal by a professional or regulatory body, including the Office of the Australian Information Commissioner or equivalent state/territory authority, or Court or tribunal.

-Where a prospective organisation is a Commonwealth entity, assessment of access suitability will be considered under a memorandum of understanding (non-legally binding) arrangement.
+Where a prospective organisation is a Commonwealth entity, assessment of access suitability is considered under a memorandum of understanding (non-legally binding) arrangement.

 To determine your organisation’s eligibility to become an accredited body, please complete and submit the ACIC eligibility questionnaire.